idevz/lego/README.md

 # lego / 乐高

-this is the lego version for runX, its soul is came from the summarize about runX, k8s-start, wtool(a inner tools set for weibo staffs).
+this is the lego version for runX, its soul is came from the summarize about [runX][runX], [k8s-start][k8s-start], wtool(a inner tools set for weibo staffs).
 It is designed to combine various system deployment and management functions like building blocks, effectively reuse code, improve work efficiency and free hands.

 ## Main functions and ideas